 Please wear comfortable clothing, remember that most dental treatments can take an hour or more.
 We recommend wearing short sleeves to allow a blood pressure cuff to be fitted to one of your upper arms.

 Avoid one-piece outfits, sometimes an adhesive patch needs to be placed on the side of your rib cage under your blouse or shirt.

 WHAT HAPPEN AFTER THE PROCEDURE?

 After the procedure is finished you will have a brief recovery period after which you can go straight home.
 You must be accompanied home by a responsible adult.

 Remember you cannot walk, drive, or take any type of public transport to get home.
-Neither, you should think to go to work or sign any legal document.
+Neither, should you go to work or sign any legal documents.
 In most cases, you can resume your normal life the next day after the procedure.